b-data/docker-swarm-ipv6-nftables/README.md

 # Docker swarm + IPv6 + nftables

-I have been running a single-node docker swarm on a Debian host for years.
-Since my ISP has also been providing IPv6 addresses for some time, I wanted to know whether Docker can handle a dual-stack network.
+b-data has been running a single-node docker swarm on a Debian host for years.
+Since our ISP has also been providing IPv6 addresses for some time, I wanted to know whether Docker can handle a dual-stack network.

 What [this project](https://gitlab.com/b-data/docker/docker-swarm-ipv6-nftables)
 is about: